Dedicated vs. Integrated Graphics Cards – Which Is Best For You?

 Dedicated VRAM

-A dedicated graphics card with, for example, 4GB of VRAM uses all of that memory and capacity for its needs.
+A dedicated graphics card with, for example, 4GB of VRAM uses all of that space and capability for its needs.
 In contrast, an integrated GPU with a system memory of 4GB will need to share that memory and will only be allowed to use a small percentage of the available RAM.
 This could be as little as 1% by default, though that can be adjusted via BIOS/UEFI.

 Upgradeability